v-eraw/remindu/README.md

 # remindu
-your own personal assistant for reminding you about things you might've forgotten or not known about. aka how do I automate being an adult (help)
+your own personal assistant for reminding you about things you might've forgotten or not known about.

 ## current features